The UK government has increased defence spending to support jobs, skills and growth in Plymouth.

 This means more local jobs and a secure future for Plymouth as a centre of excellence in marine autonomy and advanced manufacturing.

-This is an opportunity welcomed by the University of Plymouth, who are set to benefit from a share of the £250 million UK Defence Growth Deal, driving innovation through a new Advanced Marine Technology Hub.
+The University will benefit from a share of the £250 million UK Defence Growth Deal, driving innovation through a new Advanced Marine Technology Hub.
+Meanwhile, City College Plymouth is progressing with a bid to become one of five new Defence Technical Excellence Colleges.

 This investment will create unprecedented opportunities for the University and everyone living and working in our city